 “A Kazakh man appreciates headwork much more above physical.
 His quick and lively mind constantly requires mental food; he likes not only simple but also challenging activities of various types…”

 “It is easy to understand why this nation respects singers and storytellers.
 In this sense, all of them are equal around each other: rich and poor, high-ranked and ordinary, educated and uneducated people.
 Their sonorous language, rigid though, is incredibly expressive.”

 “Consciousness of power and agility, smartness in horse riding and hunting, poetical talent and quickness of mind in general, feeling of self-sufficiency and freedom presented by the steppe – all these make a Kyrgyz man behave with confidence and dignity.”

 “That’s why he makes a favorable impression on an impartial observer, especially, when one gets to know him closer.
 I have experienced that myself, and the same opinion was expressed by Russians who have got long-time relationships with Kyrgyzs.”

 It is rare when we get an opportunity to hear what the locals have to say about the travelers – what do main characters think about the author of these travel sketches?
 How do locals see travelers?
 In case the of Brehm there is a possibility to slightly fill this gap in; this is what Vladimir Proskurin, a famous Kazakhstani historian who now lives in Germany, had wrote: “In the memory of the local people the German hunter remained as “Ulken Nemes” (“A Big German”) or “Zor Muryn” (“A Big Nose”).
 Brehm liked translating “steppe rhapsodies ” in his own manner, he was also reading “Faust” in front of village habitats…”

-Why they all are so obsessed with the nose?
+Why they all were so obsessed with the nose?